 The speed at which the cap table will grow can really depend on how you’ve approached the above.
-For example, if you’ve raised capital from lots of individual family and friends, or lots of small-scale angel investors, you may quickly gain 30+ shareholders.
-Alternatively, if you’ve only taken investment from large investors who can take up your entire round, your cap table will be kept small.
+For example, if you’ve raised capital from lots of individual family and friends, or lots of small-scale angel investors, you may quickly gain 30+ stockholders.
+Alternatively, if you’ve only taken investment from large investors who can take up your entire round, your cap table will be relatively small.

-Likewise, if you’ve set up an ESS instead of an ESOP for 10+ employees, this will speed up the growth.
-Alternatively, if you’ve set up an ESOP instead, and clearly communicated to the employees that they have the ability to hold off on ‘exercising’ their options until an Exit Event, your cap table can remain more nimble.
+Likewise, if you’ve issued stocks directly to employees (rather than having set up an ESOP) this will speed up the growth of your cap table.
+If you’ve set up an ESOP instead, and clearly communicated to the employees that they have the ability to hold off on ‘exercising’ their options until an Exit Event, your cap table may remain more lean.

-If it goes over 50, it must convert to a public (unlisted) company.
-Public companies are subject to more stringent rules and compliance regulations (including the Takeover Provisions, discussed below).
-This can often be a burden for a start-up focused on growth.
+Public companies are generally subject to more stringent rules and compliance regulations This can often be a burden for a start-up focused on growth.
 Compliance costs will also increase, and directors and founders can lose various aspects of ‘control’.

-Aside from the laws and rules above, there are more practical implications to consider if your cap table is growing.
+There are other practical implications to consider if your cap table is growing.

-Resolutions and documents being signed: Under most Shareholder Agreements (and constitutions), there are a number of matters that require shareholder approval.
-Most start-ups will get approval by way of a ‘circulating resolution’, rather than holding a shareholders meeting.
-This requires the shareholders to all sign a document confirming their vote.
+Resolutions and documents being signed: Under most stockholder agreements (and constitutions), there are a number of matters that require stockholder approval.
+Most start-ups will get approval by way of a ‘circulating resolution’, rather than holding a stockholders meeting.
+This requires the stockholders to all sign a document confirming their vote.

-If a start-up has 30+ shareholders, this can be a tedious process.
-This can be especially frustrating where you need a quick approval.
+If a start-up has 30+ stockholders, this can be a tedious process.
+This can be especially frustrating when you need quick approval.

-Keep in mind that for each shareholder, you may require multiple signers (ie, two directors of the investment entity).
+Keep in mind that for each stockholder, you may require multiple signers (ie, two directors of the investment entity).

 Cake is able to streamline this process by allowing you to send members resolutions through the platform, and to track and follow up those signers.
 This will also avoid you needing to compile multiple copies of one signed resolution.

-We often see customers with 40+ shareholders have their members resolutions signed within days, instead of weeks.
+We often see customers with 40+ stockholders have their members' resolutions signed within days, instead of weeks.

 Investor attraction: Venture Capital and larger angel investors often prefer ‘clean and concise’ cap tables.
-This is because they know the company can be more agile, and that it won’t risk being restricted by a large number of small shareholders where it matters.
+This is because they know the company can be more agile, and that it won’t risk being restricted by a large number of small stockholders when it matters.